 - Add the dry ingredients to the wet ingredients and stir until combined.

-- Stir in the green onions (scallions) and grated cheese.
+- Stir in the green onions (scallions) and ¾ cup of the grated cheese.

-- Squeeze as much water as you can from the grated zucchini, using a clean teatowel or cheesecloth.
+- Squeeze as much water as you can from the shredded zucchini, using a clean teatowel or cheesecloth or even your hands.
 Gently fold it in to the muffin batter.

-- Let sit in the muffin tin for 10 minutes, then remove to a wire rack to cool.
+- Let the muffins sit in the muffin tin for 10 minutes, then remove to a wire rack to cool completely.

 Excellent!
 Love the flavors and they're quite filling.
 Totally satisfying.

 Thanks Marcie, Happy to hear you like them, too!